When I first had scabies, my doctor actually recommended I take a scabies bleach bath before starting my treatment.

 My advice is: Yes.

 If doctors are recommending it, and people are having success with it, you have nothing to lose by trying it.
-I took 2-3 bleach baths during my scabies treatment and I cannot say for sure whether it helped or not, but when you have scabies it helps to hit them with absolutely everything you’ve got!
+I took 2-3 bleach baths during my scabies treatment and I cannot say for sure whether it helped or not, but as I’ve said many times on this site, when you have scabies it helps to hit them with absolutely everything you’ve got!

 It is also a very cheap home remedy and you probably already have bleach sitting around the house.
 Have a go.
 If it works, great.
 If it doesn’t, no harm done.